 Yet with all the many volunteers lending their hands and hearts to sharing God’s love with children, problems are nearly inevitable.
 Different personalities, commitment levels, expertise, and other complexities can create common problems leaders must deal with.
 As a leader, you’ve no doubt had your share of issues related to volunteer management.
 We tossed a few common issues to volunteer management experts and asked for help.
 They delivered!
 Read on for expert, practical advice.

-How do I handle volunteers who never prepare for their lessons?
+Volunteer Problem 1: How do I handle volunteers who never prepare for their lessons?

 Consider how much preparation you’re requiring of volunteers.
 Are you making it easy for them?
 Some volunteers don’t prepare because they simply don’t have time to do everything required.

 One solution is to make sure your curriculum is prep-friendly.
 Does it require a rotten banana that they need to buy a week ahead of time so it can get rotten?
 Supplies that they can only get online?
 That kind of advanced planning is unrealistic for a volunteer.
-Right-size your expectations by using a curriculum like DIG IN, which has easy-to-find supplies and many low-prep options each week.
+Right-size your expectations by using a curriculum like Simply Loved, which has easy-to-find supplies and many low-prep options each week.

 Another solution is to recruit someone whose job is just to gather and prep supplies.
 This is a great spot for someone who doesn’t feel comfortable teaching kids (and maybe doesn’t even like kids!), but wants to get involved.
 Let this person gather supplies a week or two in advance, preparing a bag or bucket for each classroom.
 They can pre-cut things that need to be pre-cut, make sample crafts, and essentially provide a get-here-and-go option so your other volunteers only need to prepare their hearts.

 Third, consider how user-friendly your curriculum is.
-DIG IN can be accessed online and taught right from a tablet.
+For example, DIG IN can be accessed online and taught right from a tablet.
 Or you can print a copy for your teachers.
 Perhaps they’d prefer to be emailed a copy.
 Having a lot of options enables you to equip each teacher with lessons in the format they find easiest.
 And that will make it easier to prepare.

 Another great feature of DIG IN is that you can let your volunteers be as involved or as uninvolved as they want in planning the lesson.
-Your purchase of DIG IN includes unlimited log-ins for teachers, who can get into the engine and create their own lessons with a few easy clicks.
+Your purchase of DIG IN includes unlimited logins for teachers, who can get into the engine and create their own lessons with a few easy clicks.
 If you have volunteers you think would be interested in that, let them loose!
-They’ll be forced to prepare, because that’s the only way to have a lesson!
+They’ll be forced to prepare because that’s the only way to have a lesson!
 But they’ll find it fun and easy, and they can choose which activities best fit their interests.
 Have teachers that aren’t willing to do that?
 No problem.
 You can easily assemble the lessons yourself (keeping in mind the preferences of each teacher), and send the lesson off in their preferred mode of communication.

 Remember, your volunteers are just that: volunteers.
 They’re doing this because they love kids; not to add another job onto their busy lives.
 By right-sizing your expectations and communicating those to each volunteer, you’ll make everyone happy.

-How do I handle volunteers who say “yes”—and then don’t follow through and show up?
+Volunteer Problem 2: How do I handle volunteers who say “yes”—and then don’t follow through and show up?